Thousands of people have taken part in co-ordinated marches across Europe in protest against the controversial Anti-Counterfeiting Agreement (Acta)

 Adobe Reader is unpopular but hard to give up.
 It could, however, become obsolete in a few years, thanks to built-in browser and OS support.

 Insight has reported flat sales from its EMEA business in the final quarter of 2011 with the region contributing $369.4m to the company coffers, up 1% compared to the fourth quarter of 2010, 2% when excluding foreign currency fluctuations.
-Net sales of hardware in the region were flat, with software

 Up against the Nevada foreclosure crisis, Las Vegas CIO Joseph Marcella uses, improves and shares IT services to help beat the lousy odds.